New Bedford, Massachusetts: State and federal

 The Third Barracks of Troop D of the Massachusetts State Police, located nearby in Dartmouth, patrol New Bedford.

-The city is part of Massachusetts's 9th congressional district, represented by U.S. Representative William R. Keating.
-The state's junior (Class I) U.S. Senator is Ed Markey, elected in a special election in 2013.
-The state's senior senator is Elizabeth Warren, re-elected in 2018.
+The city is part of Massachusetts's 9th congressional district, represented by Democrat William R. Keating.
+The state's junior (Class I) U.S. Senator is Democrat Ed Markey, elected in a special election in 2013.
+The state's senior senator is Democrat Elizabeth Warren, re-elected in 2024.
+The city is part of the 1st Governor's Council district, represented by Democrat Joseph Ferreira.

 Fire department

-The city of New Bedford is currently protected 24/7, 365 by the city of New Bedford Fire Department(NBFD).
+The city of New Bedford is currently protected by the city of New Bedford Fire Department (NBFD).
 Established in 1834, the New Bedford Fire Department currently operates out of six Fire Stations, located throughout the city in two Districts, under the command of two District Chiefs per shift.
 The New Bedford Fire Department currently maintains and operates a fire apparatus fleet of six Engines, three Ladders, one Fireboat, one Air Cascade Unit, one Foam Trailer, and one ARFF Crash Rescue Unit (cross staffed by Engine 7) based at New Bedford Regional Airport and 4 reserve apparatus (3 engines, 1 ladder).
 The NBFD is made up of 203 full-time uniformed professional firefighters, including a Chief of department, a Deputy Chief, 10 District Chiefs, 12 Captains, 29 Lieutenants, 152 Firefighters, 4 Fire Investigators, and 5 Civilian Personnel.
 The New Bedford Fire Department responds to approximately 15,000 emergency calls annually.

 In 2015, the New Bedford Fire Department received the "Class 1" ISO (Insurance Service Office) distinction becoming just the 3rd city in the state, Boston and Cambridge being the other two, to receive such a rating.
 New Bedford has been known to be a very aggressive interior attack department when responding to fire emergencies, and has been considered to be among the best in the state.

 Below is a complete listing of all fire station and fire apparatus locations.
 In addition to the seven Fire Stations, the NBFD also operates a fire apparatus maintenance facility/repair shop at 311 Liberty St., an Emergency Management facility at 834 Kempton St., and a Fire Museum at 51 Bedford St.

 Fire Headquarters is located at 868 Pleasant St. and the Fire Prevention Bureau is located at 1204 Purchase St.

+Law enforcement

+Law enforcement in New Bedford is provided by the New Bedford Police Department.

 Education

 Public schools

 New Bedford Public Schools is the community school district.
 New Bedford High School is the sole public high school in the city.

-New Bedford is also the home to Greater New Bedford Regional Vocational-Technical High School, a large vocational high school serving the city New Bedford, and also the towns of Dartmouth and Fairhaven.
+New Bedford is also the home to Greater New Bedford Regional Vocational-Technical High School.
 The city operates two alternative junior-senior high schools, Whaling City Alternative School, out of the original Greater New Bedford Vocational High School building, and Trinity Day Academy.
-There are also two charter schools, the Global Learning Charter Public School, otherwise known as GLCPS, which serves grades 5–12 and two campuses of the Alma del Mar Charter School, which is growing to serve grades K–8.
+There are also two charter schools, the Global Learning Charter Public School, otherwise known as GLCPS, which serves grades 5–12 and two campuses of the Alma del Mar Charter School, which serves grades K–8.